Rykee/remote-chat-logger/README.md

 **Authorization header**: If provided adds an Authorization header to the HTTP requests.
 E.g.: Bearer token, Basic auth

-**Clan chat url**:  Clan chat logs will be sent to this URL as a POST request
+**Clan chat URL**:  Clan chat logs will be sent to this URL as a POST request

 **Add clan members URL**:  When a player joins the clan, or clicking the "Send clan members list" button on the side panel, a POST request will be sent to this URL.

 **Remove clan member URL**: When a player leaves the clan or gets kicked a DELETE request will be sent to this URL.

+**Last login URL**:  Update a clan member's last login date

 ## Request objects